Charles Peters: Founding of the Washington Monthly

 Peters served as editor of the Washington Monthly until he retired in 2001, but continued to write a regular column Tilting at Windmills for the magazine until 2014.
-Russell Baker, in an interview in the alumni magazine Columbia College Today, called Peters “a great editor in an age that’s not producing great editors.”
+Russell Baker, in an interview in the alumni magazine Columbia College Today, called Peters "a great editor in an age that's not producing great editors."

 Founding of Understanding Government

 In 1998, he founded a non-profit organization called Understanding Government with the purpose of improving press coverage of the executive branch of government.
 Understanding Government sponsored the first-ever Prize for Preventive Journalism, given in 2008 to journalist Michael Grunwald, and has published reports on federal agencies including the Federal Bureau of Investigation, the Federal Aviation Administration, and the Consumer Product Safety Commission.
 Peters retired from the nonprofit in 2012, and it ceased operations in 2014.

+Personal life, illness and death

+In 1957, Peters married Elizabeth Hubbell, a former ballet dancer who had attended Vassar College.
+They had a son.

+After several years of poor health due to heart failure, Peters died at his home in Washington, D.C. on November 23, 2023, at the age of 96.